-There are also many students aspiring to shine backstage, behind the scenes, by learning to operate the lighting, sound, costuming and set design that contribute to a successful staged production.
+With Brendon's expert support, students are learning to operate the lighting, sound, costuming and set design that contribute to a successful staged production.

-The goal is to teach students the professional knowledge and skills to work safely and efficiently in the tech crews that support our amazing Flinders Creative Arts co-curricular productions and other College events, such as assemblies, award ceremonies and community celebrations.
+The goal is to teach students the professional knowledge and skills to work safely and efficiently in the tech crews that support the amazing co-curricular productions staged as part of the Flinders Creative Arts Program.

 We asked Brendon to share his passion for technical theatre and some of the highlights of his extensive career travelling the globe and working on major events such as the Olympics opening and closing ceremonies.